balzac-lang/balzac/docs/source/nutshell.rst

 actual Bitcoin  transactions.
 The output of the compiler is a serialized transaction for the Bitcoin test network (testnet).
-To generate transactions for the main network (mainnet), one can specifying it as follows:
+To generate transactions for the main network (mainnet), one must specify the network as follows:

 	.. code-block:: btm